 They are closed on major holidays if they do not have a performance.

 You will want to park your car in a garage when you attend a performance.
 Street parking is tough in this neighborhood and there are strict regulations on how long you can keep your car in one spot.

-The best parking garage is the Performing Arts Garage at 360 Grover Street.
-It is only about two blocks away from the Davis Symphony Hall (on Grover between Van Ness and Franklin).
+Performing Arts Garage: Located at 360 Grover Street, it is only about two blocks away from the Davis Symphony Hall (on Grover between Van Ness and Franklin).
 Rates range from $5 to $40 per event.

 Most people associate SF Symphony performances with formal dresses or attire.
-While they do request this dress code for special performances, you'll find most attendees dressed in semi formal or business casual attire.
+While they do request this dress code for special performances, you'll find most attendees dressed in semi-formal or business casual attire.
 They also invite you to come as you are which means if you are more comfortable in jeans, then come in what makes you comfortable.

 If a more formal dress code is desired, you'll find this information when purchasing your tickets.
 They usually request formal attire for their annual New Year's Eve Masquerade Ball and special opening-night performances to kick off the season.